drolbr/overpass-doc/en/preface/preface.md

     out center;

-For this purpose, the text from above is put into the input field on the left hand side, and then the reuqest is sent to Overpass API per click on the _Execute_ button.
+For this purpose, the text from above is put into the input field on the left hand side, and then the request is sent to Overpass API per click on the _Execute_ button.
 The query language is versatile but also huge.
 Thus this whole handbook aims at explaining the query language.